microsoft/Nimble/README.md

 ## Docker Deployment

 > Note: The project requires a minimum docker-compose version v1.29.2.
 Please follow instructions [here](https://docs.docker.com/compose/install/#install-compose) to install/update `docker` and `docker-compose`.
+>
+> :warning: The default installation of `docker` (`docker-ce`) needs `sudo` permissions to execute the commands.
+To avoid
+> using elevated permissions, please follow the post-install steps to manage docker as a non-root user [here](https://docs.docker.com/engine/install/linux-postinstall/).
+> This allows the `docker` commands listed in this file to be executed without `sudo`.
+Please use `sudo` otherwise with the commands.

 The `Nimble` project contains three components: